 Dirck de Vries

-Mother with two children and three maidservants, dated 6 October 1590
+Mother with five children, dated 6 October 1590

 light brown paper, pen in brown ink, brown wash 197 x 138 mm